Highly Sensitive Person Test.

 Finally, we would like to touch upon one more aspect selected from the wide spectrum of the Highly Sensitive Person.
 Research conducted by Elaine Aron and her team confirmed that the trait of high sensitivity does not depend on gender.
 In other words, there are roughly equal numbers of women and men in the population of Highly Sensitive People.

-On the other hand, men obtain lower results in this questionnaire.
+On the other hand, men obtain lower results.
 How is this possible?

 You will also find the answer to this question in our e-book on HSP.

 As we mentioned earlier, the Highly Sensitive Person is often not aware of this personality trait.
 We also observe it in our coaching practice at Empowerment Coaching.
-In the vast majority of cases, our clients who showed symptoms of a Highly Sensitive Personality, confirmed in the next step by a sensitivity test, had not previously heard of HSP nor were aware of the unique features they had.
+In the vast majority of cases, our clients who showed symptoms, confirmed in the next step by a sensitivity test, had not previously heard of HSP nor were aware of the unique features they had.

 Elaine N. Aron puts it this way:

-Therefore, the greatest benefit of taking the test is knowing yourself better, organizing your self-image, and better understanding how you process data from the outside, and how your inner life differs from that of most people (after all, there are about 80% of them).
+Therefore, the greatest benefit of taking the test is organizing your self-image, understanding how you process data from the outside, and how your inner life differs from that of most people (after all, there are about 80% of them).

-In the case of confirming the HSP trait, it is crucial to realize all the consequences resulting from this fact - both positive and negative ones.
-This may be, for example, consciously avoiding excessive stimuli or certain specific situations that are not good for you (e.g. noise, staying too long at the computer, bad news and scenes of violence in the media, too many things to do at one time, taking too many responsibilities, arguments or aggressive behavior).
+If you confirm the HSP trait, it is crucial to understand all the consequences, both positive and negative.
+This may be, for example, consciously avoiding excessive stimuli or certain specific situations that are not good for you (e.g., noise, staying too long at the computer, bad news, and scenes of violence in the media, too many things to do at one time, taking too many responsibilities, arguments, or aggressive behavior).

-Coaching can be a valuable support for Highly Sensitive People's mental health.
-Especially, coaching conducted by a professional who is a Highly Sensitive Person.
+Coaching can be a valuable support for mental health.
+Especially, coaching conducted by a professional who is a Highly Sensitive Person and can deeply read people's emotions.

 As Confucius said, "A doctor cannot be a good doctor unless he has been sick himself."
 One of your keys to success will be learning mature assertiveness.
 After all, HSP people like to help, right?

-Identifying this special personality type significantly speeds up work on self-development in every area of your life - private and professional.
+Identifying this special personality type significantly accelerates work on self-development in every area of your life, private and professional.

 For example, being an HSP makes certain professions and career paths inadvisable.
-Due to the depth of processing, rich inner life, empathy, and the ability to think strategically, and comprehensively analyze complex matters, a Highly Sensitive Person will always outperform others in certain specific roles and professions.
-A Highly Sensitive Person also has another natural strength - accuracy and the ability to perform tasks scrupulously.
+Due to the depth of processing, rich inner life, empathy, the ability to think strategically, and comprehensively analyze complex matters, a Highly Sensitive Person will always outperform others in certain specific roles and professions.
+A Highly Sensitive People also have another natural strength: accuracy, and the ability to perform tasks scrupulously.
 This means you can always rely on them.

-However, the most important is that thanks to this questionnaire, you can know, understand, and accept yourself.
+However, the most important thing is that with this questionnaire, you can know, understand, and accept yourself.
 Then, you may consciously live in harmony with yourself and fully use your talents.
 It is simply the life of a fulfilled person who feels like he/she is in the right place.
+If you learn how to create a nurturing environment, you can achieve it without therapeutic support and enrich your life experiences.

 Listen to your intuition and check if you have a Highly Sensitive Personality.

 We cordially invite you to subscribe to our newsletter.
-We send it once a month and in each of them we try to provide verified and valuable information, as well as free tools for personal development.
-In addition, we cover such topics as neurodiversity, neuroatypicality, and neuroleadership and write about the latest discoveries brought by 21st-century neuroscience.
+We send it once a month and try to provide verified and valuable information, as well as free tools for personal development.
+In addition, we cover topics as neurodiversity, neuroatypicality, and neuroleadership, and write about the latest discoveries brought by 21st-century neuroscience.

 Just fill out the simple form available in the footer of our website.